rncbc/jack_link/README.md

 ## Building

-   **jack_link** relies on [link](https://github.com/Ableton/link) as a Git submodule, so after the main [jack_link](https://github.com/rncbc/jack_link) repository is cloned, one needs to setup the working tree as follows:
+   **jack_link** relies on [link](https://github.com/Ableton/link) as a Git submodule on the main [jack_link](https://github.com/rncbc/jack_link) repository, so one needs to setup the working tree as follows:

      git clone --recursive https://github.com/rncbc/jack_link
      cd jack_link